Tag: Legal status of TPG

 Poland vs “H. LVAS Sp. z oo”, September 2022, Administrative Court, Case No I SA / Go 234/22

 “H. LVAS Sp. z oo” had deducted expenses related to intra-group services in its taxable income.
 The services had been provided by its German parent company, H. GmbH.
 The services (supervision and management support, coordination of projects, support in accounting, controlling, IT and personnel) had been classified by the group as low value-added services.
 Following a inspection, the tax authority issued an assessment where these deductions had been denied resulting in additional taxable income.
 An appeal was filed by H with the Administrative Court.
-Judgement of the Administrative Court The Court found that the assessment issued by the tax authorities was incorrect and remanded the case for further considerations.
+Judgment of the Administrative Court The Court found that the assessment issued by the tax authorities was incorrect and remanded the case for further considerations.
 Excerpts “Inaccuracies or incompleteness of documentation, and in particular its absence, may result in the necessity to estimate income (cf. the judgments of the Supreme Administrative Court of 22 October 2014, II FSK 2494/12 and of 7 February 2018, II FSK 3644/15).
 The court notes that the company – as is ...
 Read more

-Romania vs "A. Median S.R.L.", May 2022, High Court, Case No 2946/2022
+Romania vs "A. Median S.R.L.", May 2022, Supreme Administrative Court, Case No 2946/2022

-Romania vs “A. Median S.R.L.”, May 2022, High Court, Case No 2946/2022
+Romania vs “A. Median S.R.L.”, May 2022, Supreme Administrative Court, Case No 2946/2022

 In this case “A. Median S.R.L.” had appealed a decision of the court of first instance where the income had been determined to the median value.
 According to the company the median is not the only value corresponding to the market value, when both the lower limit and the upper limit of the range of comparison in turn reflect the market value of the goods or services supplied.
 The provisions of Article 2.7 of the Guidelines were relied on in that regard. “…the assessment must be made in a manner which does not contravene Article 2.7 of the OECD Guidelines, that is to say, does not lead to overtaxation.
 However, given that the court of first instance assumed that the only value which may be taken into account in determining the transfer price is the median value, any other value within the margin established is excluded, which is contrary to the Tax Code and the OECD Guidelines.”
 The Tax authorities ...
 Read more